-Speak Up: Bringing More Women’s Voices to Tech Conferences
+Speak Up: Raising Women’s Voices Within the Tech Industry

-A data-driven PR campaign centered on gender disparity at tech conferences helped position Ensono as a leader in the IT industry while bringing attention to an important issue.
+An ongoing data-driven PR campaign centered on gender disparity at in the tech industry helped position Ensono as a leader in the IT industry while bringing attention to an important issue.

 top-tier media placements